SKULSHADY/material-rounded-theme/README.md

 There are four main files:

-- `src/classes/material-you-panel.ts` - the configuration page.
+- `src/classes/material-you-panel.ts` - the configuration panel.
 - `src/utils/colors.ts` - the color theming set and unset functions.
 - `src/utils/styles.ts` - the component style upgrade application functions.
 - `src/material-you-utilities.ts` - the entrypoint file which calls these functions, sets up triggers, and defines the configuration panel custom element.